 | ASIC | Application-specific chips | ~100+ TH/s | 2013-present |

-Modern ASICs are roughly 10 billion times more efficient than the CPUs Satoshi used in 2009.
+Modern ASICs hash roughly 100 million times faster than the CPUs Satoshi used in 2009.

 Exercises